chadmroberts88/classroom-planner/README.md

    `cd classroom-planner`

-3. Install the required dependencies:

-   `npm install`

-4. Run the project:

-   `npm start`

-5. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+3. Open the index.html file in your browser.